Custom Barndominium Plans vs. Stock Plans: Which Is Better?

 - Special accessibility features

-A custom plan gives you more control over the final home, but it also requires more decision-making.
-The more specific your vision is, the more valuable a custom plan becomes.
+A custom plan gives you more control, but it also requires more decision-making.
+The more specific your vision is, the more valuable custom design becomes.

 The Middle Ground: Modifying a Stock Plan

 Many homeowners do not need a fully custom plan.
 They need a strong stock plan with a few smart changes.
-This is often the best balance between cost, speed, and personalization.
+This can be the best balance between cost, speed, and personalization.

 Plan modifications may include: